ChaitMat/my_room_environment_control/README.md

 ```

 ## Code overview of the app
-Following is an overview of the code and libraries used for various features of the app
+Following is an overview of the code and libraries used for various features of the app.

+### Controlling the AC

+When a button on the web app interface is pressed, (for eg. OFF) a HTTP POST request with the current state is sent to the Flask app.
+The app processes the data, sends the required IR signal to the AC and publishes the changed state to the MQTT broker for the topic "remote/update".
+The MQTT broker publishes data to all the clients subscribed to the topic "remote/update".